menacit/practical_cryptography_course/19-asym_intro.md

 **ECDSA**, for example.

-It's faster, requires smaller keys and is generally considered easier to correctly/safely implement.
+They're faster, require smaller keys and is generally considered easier to correctly/safely implement.

-RSA still has better
+(RSA has better support in
-software/hardware support.
+legacy software/hardware!)

 ![bg right:30%](images/19-arch.jpg)